 I may run a digital marketing agency, but I’m also a CPA and work with many accountants.
 Given the current state of the economy and overall wellbeing of the general population, I can’t help but contribute information on how to stay financially sound during this time.
+What to do When Money is Tight, here is acomplete guide about that.

 If the current state of the economy has you feeling worried about your finances, here are a few quick ways you can get a handle on things: